CNIC-Proteomics/nf-PTM-compass/docs/SingularityCE.md

 ## Download SingularityCE from a release
 You can download SingularityCE from one of the releases.
 To see a full list, visit the GitHub release page (https://github.com/sylabs/singularity/releases).

+The version of SingularityCE that we have tested is 4.1.2.

-After deciding on a release to install, you can run the following commands to proceed with the installation.
+After choosing a release to install, run the following commands.
 ```
 mkdir -p ${HOME}/softwares && \
 cd ${HOME}/softwares && \